it-at-m/refarch/docs/overview.md

 ### API-Gateway

-The api gateway is a ready to use component and the only exposed interface for accessing the application.
+The API gateway is a ready to use component and the only exposed interface for accessing the application.
 It manages all requests and routes them to the independent services.

 See [API-Gateway](./gateway.md) for further information.